about

 A vegan diet can be as affordable or as luxurious as you make it.
 While some specialty vegan products may be pricey, staples like grains, legumes, fruits, and vegetables are often more budget-friendly than their animal-based counterparts.

 I buy my usual ingredients at regular grocery stores like Publix and Sprouts (I’m in Florida) and bulk items like rice, noodles, and some fruits at our local Costco.
+I also shop at farmer’s markets when I can, I wish there were more of them!

 I am a nutrient nerd, so I always, ALWAYS look at the ingredients.
 If the ingredient list is too long and I see ingredients I can’t pronounce, it returns to the shelf.